 - Are there any opportunities Latin American refiners could capture in this new environment?

-Join downstream consulting directors Michel Muylle and Andres Weissfeld as they discuss these topics at Latin America's Refining & Petrochemical Conference (LARTC) in Cartagena on October 2, 2019.
+We'll be discussing these topics and more at Latin America's Refining & Petrochemical Conference (LARTC) in Cartagena on 2 October, 2019.